 Management believes that the Corporation holds first-class properties and has access to the human and corporate resources necessary to advance the exploration and development of our Chibougamau Mining Camp Properties.

-In our forward planning for the 2022 year, we recognized that economic uncertainties and market challenges are factors that need to be considered.
+In our forward planning for 2023, we recognized that economic uncertainties and market challenges are factors that need to be considered.